yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 '''Set up modulation'''

-First of all, you need to set the modulation nvram/mtd3 variable, you can find the modulation from your existing modem logs, MMODE usually suffices. using adam2 ftp... quote "SETENV modulation,GDMT" or GLITE or MMODE or T1413
+Modulation G.DMT is used for up to 8mbit/s ADSL.

+T.1413 is an older version of G.DMT.

+G.Lite is a lighter version of G.DMT that supports up to 1.5Mbit/s.

+MMODE just chooses the best one to use.This variable is changed by typing: quote "SETENV modulation,GDMT" or T1413/GLITE/MMODE at the adam2 prompt.

 '''Compile modules'''

-You need to compile in the firmware for the correct annex for your modem, either A or B, do not compile both. (it should be ticked on the PCB if you have no idea).
+You need to compile in the firmware for the correct annex for your modem, choose either A or B, do not compile both.
+If you are unsure of your region, it is usually Annex A (except in Germany), you can open the modem up and look on the PCB if you need to.

-If you're using PPPoE you must also compile in br2684ctl and it's dependency linux-atm, if you're using PPPoA you don't use br2684ctl and you don't use the nas0 device either.
+If you're using PPPoE you must also compile in br2684ctl and it's dependency linux-atm, if you're using PPPoA you don't use br2684ctl.

 '''Check your line is in sync'''

-dmesg should tell you "DSL Line in Sync"
+Type dmesg, it should say "DSL Line in Sync" after about 1 minute.

-You can also do cat /proc/tiatm/avsar_modem_stats and if it says "IDLE" that means you've probably set the wrong annex, if it says "INIT" that is good, then it should say "SHOWTIME" when it is ready to work.
+You can also do cat /proc/tiatm/avsar_modem_stats and if it says "IDLE" that means you've probably set the wrong annex, if it says "INIT" that is good as the modem is negotiating a speed with the exchange, then it should say "SHOWTIME" when it is ready to work.

-You can also do cat /proc/tiatm/avsar_modem_stats this is the best way of working out if you connection is initialised (see the US/DS connection rate values) and if it is up also check ifconfig regularly to see if you have the nas0 and ppp0 device we set up later on.
-The rest of this guide assumes you're using PPPoE.
-If you're using PPPoA then search on the openwrt wiki for ARM8100 as this AR7 device is known to work with ADSL PPPoA with VC-MUX encapsulation.
+You can also do cat /proc/tiatm/avsar_modem_stats this is the best way of working out if you connection is initialised as it will show US/DS connection rates.

-'''Load the modules'''
+'''Load the modules (PPPoE + PPPoA)'''

 You need to load the modules for ppp, most of these are already loaded.